 Maria Santos is a Dreamer who grew up in Santa Fe.
 She graduated from Capital High School in 2014, and is currently pursuing an Associate's degree in Early Education.
 Maria has been volunteering for Santa Fe Dreamers Project since 2016, and officially joined our staff as Office Manager in January 2018.
 She is interested in someday becoming an Immigration Lawyer.
 She wants to give back to the community and knows that becoming an Immigration Lawyer will enable her to do so.
 Maria lives in Santa Fe with her husband Roberto and her two year old daughter who she loves spending time with.

-Kerry Sherck first joined the Dreamers Project as a volunteer in January 2017, before coming on board as a legal assistant in January 2018.
-She is currently pursing an accreditation from the Department of Justice to further assist immigrants in the state of New Mexico.
+Kerry Sherck is a BIA Accredited Representative who first joined the Dreamers Project as a volunteer in January 2017, before coming on board as a legal assistant in January 2018.
 Working as a professional photographer over the past 18 years, she has covered a wide variety of human interest stories in Connecticut, New York and New Mexico.
 Kerry graduated with a BA in Communications and French from the University of Delaware, and studied photography on a Rotary Ambassadorial Scholarship at ETPA in Toulouse, France.
 She spent part of her childhood in Mexico, loves languages, and is fluent in French and Spanish.

 Sylvia Johnson has helped develop Santa Fe Dreamers Project since its inception as an organization, and officially joined the staff in March 2017.
 She is a filmmaker/photographer who works with organizations to tell compelling visual stories and develop their impact strategies.
 Sylvia has worked for the National Park Service, the Inter-American Culture and Development Foundation, and the Santa Fe Art Institute.
 She is a Fulbright Scholar and has an MFA in Film & Media Arts from American University, and a BA in International Studies from Middlebury.
 Born in Bolivia, Sylvia lived throughout Latin America before coming to the US at the age of 12.